Watchsted is a free factual tool that shows the most recent inspection grades and reports from Ofsted in a way that’s quick and easy to view.

 We’ve made our best efforts to ensure the data we present is accurate, but data is subject to change and may even contain errors at the source.
 To this end we cannot provide any guarantees with what we are showing, but ask that if you do find any issues with the data then please click here to report it.

 We have included a date filter allowing you to look at inspections between any 2 dates.
-You can only select dates AFTER the dates we have shown above for the currently selected provider type.
+You can only select dates AFTER the date we have shown above.

-This enables you to look at inspections since Sept 2012 for schools when the framework was updated again.
+This enables you to look at inspections within the timeframe of a particular framework.
 You may also want to see the impact of changes in the way behaviour is inspected, or beginning/end of term inspections.

 - The latest framework option only shows inspections since 01/09/2015.
 This allows you to compare like for like inspections.
 Older frameworks reflect a different grading criteria, but both Ofsted and the DfE include the latest inspection for each school (regardless of the framework) in their calculations for their Good or Outstanding indicator.